 Ayurveda, the "wisdom of life" is the 5,000 year old medical system of India that recognizes each individual as unique.
 By creating a deeper awareness to see who we are and how we function, we can reestablish clarity and well being and reduce stress, one of the main causes of disease today.
 This is accomplished through better food choices, daily self-care practices and lifestyle choices, and physical exercise—including yoga!
 Individual private consults may be booked with Betty at anytime throughout the year and ayurvedic workshops are regularly offered.

 Yoga East offers one-on-one sessions for all levels of students.
 Privates lessons are for students who are interested in beginning yoga or looking to deepen their practice.

 Meeting individual goals by refining particular aspects of practice

 Starting yoga for the first time

 Concentrating on individual needs without the group distraction

 Deepening your practice through philosophy, meditation, alignment or other personal intentions.

-Average price, $75 for one session or $240 for four sessions.
-Price may vary according to teacher and or location desired.
+Price may vary according to teacher and/or location desired.
 Sessions must be used within one year of purchase.